nest/nest-simulator/doc/guides/random_numbers.rst

     nest.Create('iaf_psc_alpha', 10000, {'V_m': nest.random.normal(mean=-60.0, std=10.0)})

+.. todo :: ADD MORE EXAMPLES

-AND MORE EXAMPLES, see NEST 2 to 3 guide
+   See, e.g., the NEST 2 to 3 guide
+   Add some more text to the example above, too

 .. _python_rand: